Disclaimer

 ,end_date

 , and versioning to track changes over time.
-It’s the most used strategy in the industry.
-You can use a date table to join with SCD2 to recover data from the period that is interesting you.
+It’s the most used strategy in the industry 🔥.

 - SCD Type 3: Maintains limited historical changes using an additional column (